mrbrandsma/master-thesis-populism/README.md

 DATA:
 1. party_data.json: contains a .json file with information about the different parties.
 This data can be edited here if needed.
-2. last_election_data: contains tweets from this government
+2. last_election_data_small: contains tweets from the current Dutch government, with up to 500 tweets per party up to the 17th of february 2023.
+The dataset contains 6666 tweets.
+3. last_election_data_large: contains all tweets from the current Dutch government up to the 17th of february 2023.
+The dataset contains 13.791 tweets.
+4. coalition_large: contains all tweets from the current coalition, which has been together since 2015.
+The dataset contains x tweets.

 ----WHAT IS THE OUTPUT----
-retrieve_tweets: returns a dataset with the following information: index number, party name, date of posting, tweet content, whether the party is considered populist or not, it's role in the House of Representatives (opposition/coalition), horizontal ideology (left/right/middle), vertical ideology (progressive/conservative/middle).
-Current limit is 500 tweets per party.
+retrieve_tweets: returns a dataset with tweets.
+The following information is included: index number, party name, date of posting, tweet content, whether the party is considered populist or not, it's role in the House of Representatives (opposition/coalition), horizontal ideology (left/right/middle), vertical ideology (progressive/conservative/middle).

 ----DATA USED----
 The following twitter accounts have been mined: